mayhewsw/truecaser/README.md

-# Language Independet Truecaser for Python
+# Language Independent Truecaser for Python
 This is an implementation of a trainable Truecaser for Python.

 A truecaser converts a sentence where the casing was lost to the most probable casing.
 Use cases are sentences that are in all-upper case, in all-lower case or in title case.